RachaelOluwaseun/PIVOT-DATA/README.md

 # Introduction
-This is a documentation on Pivot data using Power BI (matrices and table) for tabulation during my training in Skilharvest.
+This is a documentation on Pivot data using Power BI (matrices and table) for tabulation during my training on data analysis in Skilharvest.